 A list of all participating states and institutions are maintained by NC-SARA.

 To be eligible to participate in SARA, institutions must be:

 - Located in a SARA member state;

-- Are a degree-granting institution, appropriately authorized by Congress, a U.S. state, territory or district, or a federally recognized Indian tribe to award associate degrees or higher;
+- A degree-granting institution, appropriately authorized by Congress, a U.S. state, territory or district, or a federally recognized Indian tribe to award associate degrees or higher;

-- Are institutional accredited by an accrediting body recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education; and
+- Institutional accredited by an accrediting body recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education; and

-- As a non-public institution, meet the institutional financial responsibility requirements for SARA participation.
+- For a non-public institution, meet the institutional financial responsibility requirements for SARA participation.

 - Review academic standards institutions must attest to.

 - Complete the online Application Form for Institution Participation in SARA.

 - Place application, links addendum, and supporting documents into the UT SARA Box folder.